WICG/Realms-Initialization-Control/README.md

 So far, it seems to be basically impossible to accomplish this in that way.
 Not only there are too many ways of creating same origin realms that can be manipulated against the main execution environment, but also some of those ways seem to be natively impossible to fix on the one hand, while on the other are already addressed natively by the browser.

-Race condition scenarios in iframes are probably the best example - successfuly fetching capabilities from a new realm seems to be possible before it's officially ready (when its `load` event is fired).
-This makes it so hard for defenders to protect new realm while so easy for attackers to take advatage of them using JavaScript.
+Race condition scenarios in iframes are probably the best example - successfully fetching capabilities from a new realm seems to be possible before it's officially ready (when its `load` event is fired).
+This makes it so hard for defenders to protect new realm while so easy for attackers to take advantage of them using JavaScript.

-But for the browser, enforcing rules on new realms before any other user-land entity is simple and is already implemented - that's what makes CSP canonical enforcment so resilient.
+But for the browser, enforcing rules on new realms before any other user-land entity is simple and is already implemented - that's what makes CSP canonical enforcement so resilient.

-This is why we wish the harnest the power the browser has in order to tackle this problem, as it's clear it can (in contrary to user-land JavaScript code)
+This is why we wish the harness the power the browser has in order to tackle this problem, as it's clear it can (in contrary to user-land JavaScript code)

 ## Goals

 Before explaining how we believe the browser can help us address this problem, it's important to focus on what are the goals of this proposal:

-* Give web apps control over all realms that fall under their origin - such realms can affect the app, and by being inferiour to the app it only makes sense the app gets the power to tell what they can or can't do.
+* Give web apps control over all realms that fall under their origin - such realms can affect the app, and by being inferior to the app it only makes sense the app gets the power to tell what they can or can't do.
-* Make this an opt-in API - there's no reason this should be a breaking change, this is a security optional enhancment.
+* Make this an opt-in API - there's no reason this should be a breaking change, this is a security optional enhancement.
-* Allow apps to easily endow this power to other first/third party entities if it wishes - to allow security vendors specializing in crafting runtime security mechanizms to help shipping security to the app.
+* Allow apps to easily endow this power to other first/third party entities if it wishes - to allow security vendors specializing in crafting runtime security mechanisms to help shipping security to the app.

 ## Proposal